Hydra0xetc/screenCODE/README.md

 # screenCODE

 This is a command-line tool written in C that generates a screenshot of source code files with syntax highlighting.
-It supports both C and Python syntax highlighting and allows for customization of the window header.
+It supports both C, Python adn Golang syntax highlighting and allows for customization of the window header.

-**Important Note:** This is the first version of screenCODE.
-It may contain bugs, and its current functionality is limited to C and Python syntax highlighting, as these are the primary languages used by me.

 ## Features

-- **Automatic Language Detection**: Automatically detects C or Python files based on their extension (`.c` or `.py`).
+- **Automatic Language Detection**: Automatically detects C, Python and Golang files based on their extension (`.c`, `.py` and `.go`).
 - **Syntax Highlighting**: Provides syntax highlighting for C and Python code.
 - **Disable Syntax Highlighting**: Option to disable syntax highlighting (`-no-color` flag).
 - **Line Numbers**: Option to display line numbers (`-l` flag).